wagslane/blog/content/posts/no-one-does-devops.md

 ## Agile has the same problem

 It’s worth mentioning that I think that the "Agile" movement falls into this same category.
 Generally speaking, I have more criticisms of Agile (and [particularly Scrum](/posts/leave-scrum-to-rugby)) than I do of DevOps, but the same goalpost-moving is happening.
-It can be career suicide, especially as a manger, to admit that you’re against Agile development.
+It can be career suicide, especially as a manager, to admit that you’re against Agile development.
 I mean, just look at the branding at work:

 > "I don't buy into all the ideas behind agile, particularly some of the Scrum-specific ceremonies.